Roger-luo/halfinteger/halfinteger/source/slide/the-julia-language.md

 http://rogerluo.me/TutorialForPhysicists.jl/

-And install this tutorial in you Julia by
+And install this tutorial in your Julia by

 ```julia
 julia> Pkg.clone("https://github.com/Roger-luo/TutorialForPhysicists.jl.git")